Recruitment, Selection and Vetting Policy

 Before placing any work seekers on assignments, Teachers Together Ltd meets with them face to face either in person or via video.
 Before meeting the work seeker, we ask them to forward a copy of their CV and advise them of the documentation they are required to forward to us or bring with them to the interview.

-During the interview, a qualified consultant will assess the work seekers suitability for the role by discussing their previous work history and qualifications.
-Teachers Together Ltd uses a template of standard relevant questions to ensure equality of approach and seek to understand the work seekers knowledge and understanding of protocols and to assess how they would react to various scenarios.
+During the interview, a suitably trained and competent consultant will assess the work seekers suitability for the role by discussing their previous work history and qualifications.
+Teachers Together Ltd uses a template of standard relevant questions to ensure equality of approach and seek to understand the work seeker’s knowledge and understanding of protocols and to assess how they would react to various scenarios.

 Provided the outcome of the interview is satisfactory, Teachers Together Ltd will then start the pre-employment checks.